kaidez/kaidez.com/_drafts/remove-files-from-github.md

 #   deleted:    oldFileAlreadyDeleted.html
 {% endprism %}

-You now have to delete it via the command line like this:
+You now have to delete it with Git via the command line like this:

 {% prism bash %}
 $ git rm oldFileAlreadyDeleted.html